Couples & Family Therapy = $225 per session

 - Your own SS# or NPI

-You can confirm that the client has insurance, what the benefits are, what the deductible is, and whether there are any limits on behavioral health (such as biologically-based vs non-bio based visit limits).
+You can confirm what your benefits are, what the deductible is, and whether there are any limits on behavioral health (such as biologically-based vs non-bio based visit limits).
 You probably cannot find out what the exact reimbursement is, but you can find out what percentage of “usual and customary fee.”

 HOMEWORK: Call your own insurance company, first as a customer.
 See if you can get the answers to all these questions.
 Then, call as a provider.
 You can also ask if they have any limits on the licenses they cover.

 IMPORTANT NOTE about GHI.
-So far, GHI is the only provider we’ve encountered who pays ONLY LCSW-R for out-of-network benefits.
+So far, GHI is the only provider I’ve encountered who pays ONLY LCSW-R for out-of-network benefits.
 This is confusing, because most payors will cover all the licenses.
 GHI is very restrictive and sometimes the people on the phone do not give this information.
-We learned this the VERY hard way and ended up seeing two GHI out of network clients for several months without payment.
-It is possible that other carriers will become more restrictive in coming months, so it is always good to check and see what their current reimbursement policy is.
+I learned this the VERY hard way and ended up seeing two GHI out of network clients for several months without payment.
+It is possible that other carriers will become more restrictive in coming months, so it is always good to check and see what your current reimbursement policy is.